flairNLP/flair/resources/docs/TUTORIAL_TRAINING_A_MODEL.md

 This part of the tutorial shows how you can train your own sequence labeling and text classification models using state-of-the-art word embeddings.

+For this tutorial, we assume that you're familiar with the [base types](/resources/docs/TUTORIAL_BASICS.md) of this library and how [word embeddings](/resources/docs/TUTORIAL_WORD_EMBEDDING.md) work.

 ## Reading an Evaluation Dataset

 Flair provides helper methods to read common NLP datasets, such as the CoNLL-03 and CoNLL-2000 evaluation datasets,